tsiggi/CSD-Auth/2nd Semester/ReadMe.md

 ## [DATA STRUCTURES 📂](https://github.com/tsingi-chris/CSD-Auth/tree/main/2nd%20Semester/Data%20Structures)

 In this folder you can find :
+- Exam Topics,
 - Lecture Slides,
 - Eagle Exercises,
-- Team Project
+- Team Project and
-- and a ReadMe file to guide you.
+- a ReadMe file to guide you.

-*Eagle is a [website](https://eagle.csd.auth.gr/home) that rates your code.
+*[Eagle](https://eagle.csd.auth.gr/home) is a website that rates your code.

 <br />

 ## [DIGITAL DESIGN 📂](https://github.com/tsingi-chris/CSD-Auth/tree/main/2nd%20Semester/Digital%20Design)

 This folder contains everything you want for this course :
+- Exam Topics,
 - Slides (From Lecture & Labs),
 - Every Lab Solution,
 - a Semester Assignment (Simulates a digital logic circuit)